patrickkettner/grunt-compile-handlebars/README.md

 I had to work with several hundred repeated data structures that never changed.
 Keeping them all in html was silly, but pushing out a template engine for the end user to compile the same information multiple times was even sillier.
 This allows you to have your templated cake and eat it too.

 ## Release History
-0.0.1 - Dudley
+ * 0.0.2 - Inez changed to grunt's native json parser (thanks to @sebslomski).
+Updated Readme
-  Initial commit
+ * 0.0.1 - Dudley Initial commit

 ## License
 Copyright (c) 2012 Patrick Kettner